Join us for an adventure in flavor!

 All of the ingredients for this recipe arranged in a bowl, prior to mixing.

 Well, it’s just a matter of measuring the ingredients and mixing them in a bowl.
-Transfer your seasoning to an airtight spice jar, or even mason jar, if you are making a large quantity.
+Once it’s all mixed up, I transfer the seasoning to an airtight spice jar.
+If I’m making a big batch, I might even use a mason jar.
 Easy, huh?

 Close up of our Creole seasoning.